 Gardens look so wonderful in the summer it’s easy to be distracted by the beauty all around you and forget to plan ahead.
+Our certified technicians will help you design your unique dream garden.
 To help you stay on track, sow seeds for next year’s spring flowers in your greenhouse now – delphiniums and lupins are lovely examples.

 June’s balmy weather can easily turn into a heatwave, which can be bad news for plants, especially young ones.
 In very hot, dry conditions, it’s vital to water plants twice a day.
 Avoid watering them during the hottest part of the day (11am-3pm), or else too much moisture will evaporate.

 Remove flower heads that are past their best with secateurs.
 Deadheading has a transformative effect – rather than being left to set seed, flowering plants are encouraged to produce fresh blooms.
-Think of it as an anti-ageing treatment that ensures your garden stays beautiful throughout June and beyond!
+Think of it as an easy and fast anti-ageing treatment that ensures your garden stays beautiful throughout June and beyond!

 If you’ve found our Gardening Tips for June helpful, we’d really appreciate if you could share the guide – thank you!

 Our Surrey gardening and landscaping services include complete garden makeovers and landscaping.
 Whatever you have in mind – a new lawn, patio, summerhouse or something else entirely – we can help transform your garden this June.